Inside: Encourage your child to keep reading during school break! Here are the best middle school summer reading lists sure to get kids reading.

 Mudville is a new classic to me.
 And anything about Fenway Park is popular here in Boston!

-Recommendations from peers is another great way to “sell” a book to kid.
+Recommendations from peers are another great way to “sell” a book to a kid.
 Josh in 6th grade shares two posts of his favorite books and he has great taste!

 Our 5th graders are challenged to read the entire list.

 Her life reads like an action adventure book but it’s all the more fascinating because she is a real person!
 And she actually makes Amelia Earhart look like a girly-girl wimp.